Thorazine/hack/readme.md

 ## Installing Hack
-Take a Laravel project with a working database.
+Take a Laravel project with a working database and a writable storage folder.

 Run
 ```